r-kan/Quant-in-R/README.md

 For web interface visualization, check <a href='https://rkan.shinyapps.io/SHY_draft/'>SHY_draft</a> (powered by <a href='https://github.com/rstudio/shiny'>Shiny</a>).

-# How good (or bad) is SHY?
-Would you like to believe a strategy is good when someone throws it to you and claims that it is good?
-I hope not.
-Next, I would like to present R programs, adopting `quatmod` and `PerformanceAnalytics` to show the quality of SHY, basically in terms of returns on investment.
-The result will also be compared with one of the most popular long-term investment target in Taiwan stock market, the 0050 ETF.
-I believe in this way using R, to think and evaluate financial decisions before adopting them, gives invaluable benefit.

 # More R programs
 For future plan, I will present programs utilize some other R features: